solid-contrib/conformance-test-harness/USAGE.md

 USERS_ALICE_WEBID=
 USERS_BOB_WEBID=
 ```
-The identity provider must be specified in the config:
+A default identity provider can be specified in the config if it is shared between all users:
 ```shell
 SOLID_IDENTITY_PROVIDER=	# e.g., https://broker.pod.inrupt.com
 ```